Authentic Lessons for 21st Century Learning

 Engage

-Use the attached Lesson Slides to guide the lesson, beginning with slide 2.
-To start the activity, write the following question on the board: If you could create any vending machine, what would the product be, and how much would it cost?
+Using the attached Lesson Slides, display slide 5 and discuss the following question with students: If you could create any vending machine, what three products would you include, and how much would they cost?

-Pass out a copy of the 3-2-1 handout to each student.
-Students will work individually to brainstorm ideas for their own vending machines, using the 3-2-1 prompts to help guide their thinking.
+Move to slide 6 and pass out a copy of the 3-2-1 handout to each student.
+Students will work individually to brainstorm ideas for their own vending machines, using the 3-2-1 instructional strategy prompts to help guide their thinking.
 Students should consider what products they want to sell and the cost of those products.
-They should also consider the more unique and creative aspects of the machine, such as the colors, lighting features, and payment methods.
+Encourage students to also think about the more unique aspects of the machine, such as the colors, lighting features, and payment methods.

 Explore

-Go to slide 3.
-Assign each student a partner, make sure each pair has access to an Internet-connected device, and pass out copies of the Function Machine handout.
 Have students access the Function Machine game from the Math Playground website.
-Walk students through how to set up the game, and play a round or two with them until they feel comfortable navigating the game independently and begin seeing the pattern.
+Walk students through how to set up the game and play a round or two with them until they feel comfortable navigating the game independently.
 Give the pairs time to play three or four more rounds on their own.
-As they play, have them write their input and output and the function on the handout.
+As they play, have them write their input, output, and the function on the handout.

 Explain

-Go to slide 4.
 After students have had opportunities to play a few rounds of the Function Machine game, come back together for a whole-class discussion.
-Ask each pair to talk about the different functions they created, and then have them answer the question, "Based on your experience with the Function Machine activity, how would you define 'function'?"

 Write student answers on the board, and then, as a whole class, narrow down the ideas into a few bullet points.

-Go to slide 6.
-Repeat a similar process to define "independent variable" and "dependent variable."
+Display slide 11 and once again, repeat a similar process to define "independent variable" and "dependent variable."

 Extend

-Go to slide 7.
-Students will now return to the vending machine ideas that they proposed on their 3-2-1 handouts and create advertisements for their vending machines.
+Display slide 12 and pass out the attached Vending Machine Advertisement handout to each student.
+Have students return to the vending machine ideas that they proposed on their 3-2-1 handout.
+Explain that they will be creating an advertisement for their vending machine.
 Advertisements should include all of the following:

 • The name of the vending machine